snowinmars/books-ms/README.md

-# empty-service
+# Book-Service

 This service is a template.
 Copypaste it wherever you need.

 ## Usage

 Build it into docker container:
-- `docker build --build-arg WATERMARK=MyCustomString -t empty_service --no-cache .`
+- `docker build --build-arg WATERMARK=MyCustomString -t book_service --no-cache .`

 Or build it locally, see the `_scripts` paragraph.